rsharifnasab/my-learning/git/BEAMER.md

 # .gitignore, .git

-+ git: local and hidden folder that contains git internal files, don't open it!
++ .git: local and hidden folder that contains git internal files, don't open it!

 + delete .git folder in case of removing git from project